 Figure 1-1.
 The architecture of the OpenModelica environment.
 Arrows denote data and control flow.
 The interactive session handler receives commands and shows results from evaluating commands and expressions that are translated and executed.
 Several subsystems provide different forms of browsing and textual editing of Modelica code.
 The debugger currently provides debugging of an extended algorithmic subset of Modelica.
-The graphical model editor is not really part of OpenModelica but integrated into the system and available from MathCore without cost for academic usage.
+The graphical model editor is not really part of OpenModelica but integrated into the system.